Lublin Triangle: History

-On December 2, 2021, the presidents of the Lublin Triangle held the first joint talks and adopted a statement calling on the international community to strengthen sanctions against the Russian Federation due to its ongoing aggression against Ukraine.
+On 2 December 2021 the presidents of the Lublin Triangle held the first joint talks and adopted a statement calling on the international community to strengthen sanctions against the Russian Federation due to its ongoing aggression against Ukraine.
 The heads of state also demanded that the Kremlin withdraw Russian troops from Ukraine's borders and temporarily occupied territories.
 In a statement, the presidents reaffirmed their commitment to strengthening Europe's energy security and expressed concern over the Nord Stream 2 project.
 The leaders agreed to work together to counter Russia's attempts to monopolize the European gas market and use energy as a geopolitical weapon.
 The presidents also expressed mutual support amid the migration crisis on the EU's borders, artificially created by the Lukashenko regime.

-On the eve of the large-scale Russian invasion of Ukraine, on February 23, 2022, the heads of states of the Lublin Triangle met in Kyiv, where they signed a joint declaration.
+On the eve of the large-scale Russian invasion of Ukraine, on 23 February 2022, the heads of states of the Lublin Triangle met in Kyiv, where they signed a joint declaration.
 It condemns the decision of the Russian Federation to recognize the temporarily occupied territories of Donetsk and Luhansk Oblasts as "independent", and also supports granting Ukraine the status of a candidate for EU membership.

-On November 26, 2022, the prime ministers of the Lublin Triangle signed a joint statement based on the results of the meeting within the framework of the "Lublin Triangle" in Kyiv, in which they called on the international community to recognize the common goal of liberating the entire temporarily occupied territory of Ukraine.
+On 26 November 2022 the prime ministers of the Lublin Triangle signed a joint statement based on the results of the meeting within the framework of the "Lublin Triangle" in Kyiv, in which they called on the international community to recognize the common goal of liberating the entire temporarily occupied territory of Ukraine.
 The document also talks about intensifying the process of negotiations regarding Ukraine's accession to NATO.

+On 6 December 2022, during the EU - Ukraine Forum on Countering Disinformation held in Brussels, three non-governmental organisations from Lithuania, Poland, and Ukraine (the Civic Resilience Initiative, Kościuszko Institute and Detector Media respectively), presented a joint in-depth report highlighting the challenges resulting from Russian disinformation and propaganda activities in the Lublin Triangle countries.
+This report is the embodiment of the direct and close cooperation between the three partner states.

-On January 11, 2023, the presidents of the states of the Lublin Triangle held a second summit in Lviv and signed a joint declaration.
+On 11 January 2023 the presidents of the states of the Lublin Triangle held a second summit in Lviv and signed a joint declaration.
 Polish President Andrzej Duda announced that Ukraine will receive a company of Leopard tanks as part of the creation of an international coalition.

+On 28 June 2023, the Presidents of Poland, Lithuania, and Ukraine held a meeting in Kyiv to discuss strengthening NATO's presence on the Eastern Flank and support Ukraine's potential membership.
+President Duda emphasized “We are doing everything to make the Vilnius summit rich in decisions so that it causes improvement of the security in our part of Europe and a reliable perspective of Ukraine’s membership in the (North Atlantic) Alliance”.
+The leaders have previously met multiple times to affirm Ukraine's sovereignty and address concerns about the conflict.